ibm-cloud-docs/monitoring/agent/change_kube_agent.md

 ## Filtering kubernetes objects and containers from which data is collected
 {: #change_kube_agent_filter_data}

-A Kubernetes Sysdig agent automatically collects metrics from *all containers* that it detects in a cluster, including Prometheus, StatsD, JMX, app-checks, and built-in metrics.
+A Kubernetes monitoring agent automatically collects metrics from *all containers* that it detects in a cluster, including Prometheus, StatsD, JMX, app-checks, and built-in metrics.

-You can customize the Sysdig agent to exclude containers from metrics collection.
+You can customize the monitoring agent to exclude containers from metrics collection.

 When you exclude containers, consider the following information:
 * You reduce agent and backend load.
 * You only collect data from containers that you want to monitor.
 * You can control costs by reporting on important containers, and filtering out unnecessary or not critical containers.

-To enable the feature where a Sysdig agent filters containers, you must customize the *sysdig-agent-configmap.yaml* file.
+To enable the feature where a monitoring agent filters containers, you must customize the *sysdig-agent-configmap.yaml* file.
 Set the **use_container_filter** entry in the **containers** section to *true*. **Note:** By default, this feature is turned off.
 Then, define the rules that include one or more conditions and that you want to apply.

 The following table outlines the parameters that you can define to set the filtering rules in a cluster: